mga-odoo/odoobooks/docs/chapter01/03_duplicate_instance.rst

 .. danger:: Make sure that you verify the url on your browser before you change any configuration of your instance.

 Let's see how you can create a test instance before to change any configuration on your production instance.
+Access the video at https://www.youtube.com/watch?v=IxILl8z5I7w

 Video
 -----